rkalbag/one-click-hugo-cms/site/content/_index.md

     competitive analysis.
 products:
   - image: img/noun_1608472_cc.png
-    text: "PRODUCT MARKETING: We can develop your web presence, and provide all the artifacts for content marketing.
+    text: "PRODUCT MARKETING: We can provide all the artifacts for content marketing.
 We can create technical product data sheets, whitepapers, and other product collateral."
   - image: img/noun_566404_cc.png
     text: "PROCESS ENGINEERING: Process documentation, optimization, and even automation; we do it all.
 We specialize in Salesforce."